gaganpree99/BloodLife/README.md

 The code for FAQ webpage can be access through [GitLab branch A4_Singh_Gaganpreet](https://git.cs.dal.ca/mahagaokar/Group14_TechGoons/tree/A4_Singh_Gaganpreet).

-Also, since we have merged the code bose of all the team members the website can be checked at [Gitlab master branch](https://git.cs.dal.ca/mahagaokar/Group14_TechGoons/tree/master)
+Further, since we have merged the code base of all the team members, the website can be checked at [Gitlab master branch](https://git.cs.dal.ca/mahagaokar/Group14_TechGoons/tree/master)

 ## Libraries/Toolkits Used
  1. **Bootstrap**